-* MemeticMutation: "Segac," a DetractorNickname for Sega due to their lackluster management of the game outside of Japan.
-Originating from the [[BlackMarket Kubara weapons]] that are said to be just as good as their more-legit counterpart. [[InformedAbility Allegedly.]]
-(Though they certainly are better in Portable 2.)
+* MemeticMutation: "Segac," a derisive FanNickname for Sega due to their lackluster management of the game outside of Japan.
+The meme was inspired by the [[BlackMarket Kubara weapons]] that are said to be just as effective as their legitimate counterparts. [[InformedAbility Allegedly.]]

 * MoralEventHorizon: Light Master Dohgi Mikuna is revealed to have crossed this a long time ago when [[spoiler: Ethan discovers that Dohgi had been using Mirei Mikuna's gifts of divination for rogues and other criminals, receiving payments for doing so]].
 Long before that, Dohgi placed a Mark of Light on [[spoiler: Karen, Mirei's twin sister, to bolster Mirei's vitality; the Mark saps Karen of her abilities, which leaves her unable to use [=TECHNICs=]]].
 During ''Episode 1'', Doghi [[spoiler: attempts to finish the job by sacrificing Karen's life in order to prolong Mirei's.
 Mirei tries to stop him, but is met with a powerful Technic that kills her]].

-* StopHavingFunGuys: You don't have to do much to get booted from a party.
-Especially when you're at the end boxes in certain missions.
+* StopHavingFunGuys: You didn't have to do much to get booted from a party, especially at the end boxes in certain missions.

 * TheyWastedAPerfectlyGoodPlot: A minor example.
 Importing a character from ''Phantasy Star Portable'' to its sequel [[spoiler:results in ''no'' significant storyline differences.
 Even characters whom you've met before in the first game don't seem to recognize you, and the only one that does is Vivienne, who's an ''optional'' partner in ''[=PSP2=]'' (unlike, say, Tonnio and Liina, both of whom are met at the start of Chapter ''2'' and aren't optional), and even then that only amounts to a couple of changes to her dialogue upon meeting you.
 The fact that there isn't even an attempt at an explanation for it is also bothersome.
 As such, there are players that feel that SEGA dropped the ball in this regard, but at least importing still nets you a unique title and some neat items.]]